json-schema-language/spec/draft-json-schema-language-xx.md

 to be a reference.
 The reference of a correct schema **MUST** be resolvable.
 Reference resolution is defined as follows:

-1. By (#schema-keywords), a schema may be contained by another schema.
+1. By {{schema-keywords}}, a schema may be contained by another schema.
    Reference resolution uses the "root" of a schema to determine a base URI.
 The "root" of a given schema is the immediate element of an evaluation context which contains the given schema.
 All schemas are, for this definition, considered to contain themselves.

-2. By (#schema-keywords), the value of the reference must be a URI-reference.
+2. By {{schema-keywords}}, the value of the reference must be a URI-reference.
-   This URI-reference is resolved using the process described in [@!RFC3986] to produce a resolved URI.
+   This URI-reference is resolved using the process described in {{RFC3986}} to produce a resolved URI.
 If the root of a schema has a member named `id`, then that member's corresponding value shall be used as the base URI for the URI resolution process; otherwise, no base URI is used.